Oliver Darcy

-Oliver Darcy (born August 20, 1990) is an American journalist, author of the newsletter Status, and former senior media reporter at CNN.
+Oliver Darcy (born August 20, 1990) is an American journalist, founder and lead author of the newsletter Status, and former senior media reporter at CNN.

 Early life

 Darcy's parents migrated to the United States from Iran.
 He has stated that he developed an interest in journalism during high school.
 He became the editor-in-chief at The Charger, his high school newspaper.
-Darcy graduated from the University of California, Merced with a degree in political science.
+Darcy is a graduate of the University of California, Merced, with a degree in political science.

 Career

 Darcy was the politics editor at Business Insider and deputy managing editor at The Blaze.

 From 2017 to 2024, Darcy worked at CNN, beginning to write the network's Reliable Sources newsletter after Brian Stelter left the network in 2022.
 There, Darcy broke the news that a Tucker Carlson Tonight writer had a history of writing racist messages.
 He also was a frequent guest on CNN's cable news channel.
 Darcy announced in August 2024, after contract renewal negotiations, that he would pursue an independent newsletter about the media industry, with a source close to him saying Darcy declined to renew his contract with CNN.